openSUSE:RPM sucks

 - RPM allows to install multiple versions of the same package (same name).

-- RPM allows to install multiple arches of the same package (same name and version).
-This is rarely done in practice however because rpm -U leads to “unexpected” results (it upgrades, obviously, and upgrade means removal of all previous versions).
+- RPM and DEB allow to install multiple arches of the same package (same name and version).
+This is rarely done with rpm in practice however because rpm -U leads to “unexpected” results (it upgrades, obviously, and upgrade means removal of all previous versions).
+This is handled gracefully by dpkg since multiarch support was added.

 - RPM has deltifying technologies of various levels: patch.rpm and delta.rpm.
 No such techniques seem to be used in the DEB world.